maierta/MRPAPP/README.md

 used to calculate the pairing interaction in these models using an RPA approximation and to predict the superconducting gap structure.

+The MRPA++ code has been developed with resources from the Center of Nanophase Materials Sciences, which is a DOE Office of Science User Facility, and the NSF under DMR-1308603.